jeffDevelops/markdown-experiments/README.md

 Can you make lists with headings?

-- ## A hyphen, and then hashes for a heading work well
+- ## A hyphen, and then hashes for a heading work, but don't look great
 ## - The other way around does not

 So, I imagine

-1. ## An ordered list would work the same way
+1. ## An ordered list works the same way, but looks even more not-great
-## 2. Right?
+## 2. And this is a heading at the end of the day.

+How about blockquotes with headings?
+> ## The quick, brown fox
+> ## Jumped over the lazy dog.